 - Your doctor is the best person to advise you about the usefulness of genetic testing.

 - Genetic testing can raise issues for you and your family that make the test different from other medical tests.
-You will be asked to sign a consent form to confirm that you understand these additional implications of your genetic test.
+For this reason, we provide genetic counselling before and after the test is done to ensure that you, and potentially your family, appreciate the ramifications of this test.
+As part of the pre-test counselling, you will be asked to sign a consent form to confirm that you understand these additional implications of your genetic test.

 - The price of your genetic test is not covered by Medicare or by your private health insurance.
 Payment is required before we can proceed with your test.

 The heart is a complex muscular organ that pumps blood to the lungs and then to the body.
 The major blood vessels taking blood to and from the heart are also keys to the normal function of the heart.
 Abnormalities in the heart or large blood vessels are described as cardiovascular disorders.

 Cardiovascular disorders can be due to abnormal structure from birth (congenital heart disorders), abnormalities of cardiac muscle function (cardiomyopathies), abnormal cardiac rhythm (arrhythmias), progressive abnormalities in the large blood vessels leading to the lungs (pulmonary hypertension) or to the rest of the body (aortic disorder), or other abnormalities in medium-sized arties (vasculopathies).

 In each case, the disorder may be due to combination of inherited genetic errors, environmental factors, and bad luck.
 The significance of each contribution by genes, environment, and luck will vary with different disorders and different patients.